EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - “Arnold” (several people with this last name);
 - “landscapers in Lilburn, Ga”, “homes sold in shadow lake subdivision Gwinnett county, Georgia”.

-$\to$ Thelma Arnold, a $62$-year-old widow who lives in Lilburn, Ga.
+All of these informations led to Thelma Arnold, a $62$-year-old widow who lives in Lilburn, Ga.
 She was re-identified by two New York Times reporters.
 She explained in an interview that she has three dogs and that she searched for medical conditions of some friends.

 slide 102/155